Leopoldo López: Trial

 López was set to be tried alongside four students, Marco Coello, Christian Holdack, Ángel González, and Demian Martin.
 He petitioned the court to release these students, who had been arrested in February.
 Judge Susana Barreiros ordered the release of all but Christian Holdack.
-At the beginning of his trial, Lopez's defence was barred from entering the court to present evidence and witnesses.
+At the beginning of his trial, López's defence was barred from entering the court to present evidence and witnesses.
 For López's defense, only 1 of 63 witnesses were allowed to be presented in court while over 100 witnesses were allowed to presented for the prosecution.
 Since López was detained on 18 February 2014, he was held in Ramo Verde Prison while he was tried.
 López's court dates were on 23 July, 6 August, 13 August and 28 August.
 At each of those trials, the prosecution presented evidence against López, yet his defense was allegedly not able to present any information or evidence supporting him.
 After the court session of 28 August, the case was deferred for a third time to 10 September.
 The 28 August court session was also under the presence of a delegate of the European Union, allegedly due to concerns about the trial's process.

-In November 2014, the Venezuelan court rejected the United Nations' request to release López from prison.
+In November 2014, the Venezuelan court rejected the United Nations' Working Group on Arbitrary Detentions request to release López from prison.
 The United Nations, along with several other organizations and institutions, have criticized the trial due to a lack of due process in the court's handling of the case, as well as a lack of fair hearing for the defense, who had under three hours to defend themselves to the government's 600 hours.
 The government's use of delays to silence witnesses for the defense, as well as their direct barring of 58 of 60 witnesses, was also condemned.

 On 4 January 2015, in response to US requests to free López, Maduro offered to exchange López "man to man" for Oscar López Rivera, a former FALN member imprisoned in the U.S. for seditious conspiracy, use of force to commit robbery, interstate transportation of firearms, and conspiracy to transport explosives with intent to destroy government property.
 The Obama administration commuted López Rivera's sentence, with his release in May 2017.

 In March 2015, former socialist Prime Minister of Spain Felipe González agreed to take over the defense of López in his trial after his family requested his assistance.
 In the roughly 700 hours of court testimonies, López's defense was given less than three hours and was not allotted many resources or due process.